| Journal

 and high humidity left me soaking wet.
 I decided

 to wear shorts the next day.
+We

 went to the Civic Center, where we were welcomed